The Boston Red Sox are a historic franchise and one of the oldest teams in major league baseball.

 The Red Sox had an amazing season immediately after World War II, in 1946.

-The Red Sox made it to the World Series that year where they faced Stan Musial and the St. Louis Cardinals.
-Boston won three of the first five games of the Series, though they would drop game six and lose by just one run in a heartbreaking game 7 to the Cardinals.
+The Red Sox made it to the World Series that year where they faced the NL MVP, Stan Musial, and his St. Louis Cardinals.
+Boston won three of the first five games of the Series, though they would drop game six and lose by just one run in a heartbreaking game seven to the Cards.

-Boston would not make it back to the World Series again until 1967, despite having a respectable .5288 winning percentage during the decade of the 1950s.
+Boston would not make it back to the World Series again until 1967, despite having a respectable above .500 (.528 to be exact) winning percentage across the decade of the 1950s.

-In 1967 - and again in 1975 and 1986 - the Red Sox would make it to the World Series but lose each time in heartbreaking fashion 4 games to 3.
+In 1967 - and again in 1975 and 1986 - the Red Sox would make it to the World Series but lose each time in heartbreaking fashion four games to three.
 The curse of the Bambino was alive and well at this time.

 In the '67 Series, the Red Sox again fell to the St. Louis Cardinals.
-Despite their best efforts, the Red Sox couldn't get past the fierce Bob Gibson, who three three complete game victories with 26 strike outs in the Series.
+Despite their best efforts, the Sox couldn't get past the fierce Bob Gibson, who three three complete game victories with 26 strikeouts in the Series.

-Boston's nemesis in the 1975 World Series was "Big Red Machine" managed by Sparky Anderson.
-Even with the Red Sox winning the most exciting game in Series history (game 6), the lost the deciding game seven by one run.
+Boston's nemesis in the 1975 World Series was "Big Red Machine" (Cincinnati Reds) managed by future Hall of Famer Sparky Anderson.
+Even with the Red Sox winning the most exciting game in Series history (game 6), they lost the deciding game seven by one run.

 Fast forward 11 years and the Red Sox were in the Series again, this time against the New York Mets.
 Similar to 1946, the Red Sox went up three games to two, but dropped the last two games at Shea Stadium in heartbreaking fashion.